-Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 Kayyem warns that any shift to this approach will likely take place gradually and at a different pace for different regions.
 "This does not happen in a day," she says.
 "The lights don't go on at the same time everywhere.
 We have to think of the recovery as much more fluid."

-And she adds that even after movement restrictions are lifted it's likely there will be flare-ups of COVID-19 infections in particular states or cities.
-This will require re-imposition of extreme social distancing measures there, says Kayyem, likening the approach to "a game of whack-a-mole."
+And she adds that even after movement restrictions are lifted, it's likely there will be flare-ups of COVID-19 infections in particular states or cities.
+This will require reimposition of extreme social distancing measures there, says Kayyem, likening the approach to "a game of whack-a-mole."

 'We're really in a big dilemma'

 Marc Lipsitch, a professor of epidemiology at Harvard, is less optimistic.
-He says his group's models of how the virus spreads suggest that as soon as a freeze on movement is lifted cases would rise so rapidly that "we'll spend much more time in freeze mode."
+He says his group's models of how the virus spreads suggest that as soon as a freeze on movement is lifted, cases would rise so rapidly that "we'll spend much more time in freeze mode."

 But he recognizes that this is a problematic conclusion.
 It would be devastating to keep large swaths of the country in lockdown for the roughly 18 months it's expected to take until a vaccine can be developed, he says.
 And the pain would not just be economic.
 The resulting poverty would lead to widespread deprivations and even death.